IBM/eventing-openliberty-blockchain/README.md

 1. Click the IBM Blockchain Platform icon on the left side to navigate back to the IBM Blockchain Platform extension for VS Code.

-## 4. Start the 2 Org blockchain network and deploy the contract
+## 4. Start a 2 Org blockchain network and deploy the contract

 1. Within **FABRIC ENVIRONMENTS**, select the ` + ` icon to create a customized blockchain network.